MatPoliquin/stable-retro-scripts/ef_lib/README.md

 # stable-retro lib
-Library to be used with emulator frontends to enable ML models to overide player input.
+Library to be used with emulator frontends (such as RetroArch) to enable ML models to overide player input.
 Warning: Still in early prototype version

 ## Building the lib for linux